erik33045/crypto-arguments/crypto-is-totally-fine-for-the-world-really.md

 \** Ethereum is looking at launching (Ethereum 2.0)[https://ethereum.org/en/eth2/] which would significantly increase the throughput of the network, but I cannot find any dates closer than 2023 on when this would happen.
 It should happen, Proof of Stake (PoS) empirically has a lower net effect on the environment and energy consumed but until it happens I'm going to say it's 30 TPS.

-The speeds we use for the coins will be maximum, and it has been found that TPS significantly slows down when the networks become "clogged."
+The speeds we use for the coins will be maximum, and it has been found that TPS significantly slow down when the networks become "clogged."

 ## Next steps

 Okay, so we now have how fast the networks "move" and now we want to focus on the yearly energy consumption for the above systems.
 To do this, we can use how much profit miners are getting.
-Once we understand this, we can work out how much energy is used to run these networks and correlate this to an approximate amount of pollution through burning coal, oil, or natural gas.
+Once we understand this, we can work out how much energy is used to run these miners and correlate this to an approximate amount of pollution through burning coal, oil, or natural gas.

 ## Bitcoin energy cost needed

 So, without digging into how the blockchain [works](https://medium.com/swlh/the-bitcoin-blockchain-explained-b4529c78e6af) too deeply, you need computing power and electricity to make blocks on the chain.
 A helluva a lot of it.
 If you can manage to make a block, it can be quite lucrative.

 In 2021, a conservative [estimate](https://finbold.com/bitcoin-miners-earn-57-million-in-average-profits-daily/) of daily revenue from miners is about 50 million dollars.
-It ranges from the year between 40-60 million, so I'm splitting the difference.
+It ranges during the year between 40-60 million, so I'm splitting the difference.

 So we know about how much money miners make, but what do they spend proportionally on electricity?
 Well, this number is incredibly varied, but I'm going with the assumption of 50% based on [this](https://medium.com/capriole/bitcoins-production-cost-88d889462ea7#:~:text=%20From%20Cambridge%E2%80%99s%20electricity%20consumption%2C%20Bitcoin%E2%80%99s%20Production%20Cost,Electrical%20Cost%29%20%2F%20%28Daily%20Cost%20of...%20More%20) article and giving the miners some leeway on cost.